Regularmute/Connect4/documentation/weekreports/weekreport4.md

 ## Progress Made

 * GameService and AI-Service Classes have been combined into one GameAI class.
-* Testing has been made robust (each vertical row of a grid is checked for victories and imminent victories, more imminent horizontal victories are checked.)
+* Testing has been made more robust (each vertical row of a grid is checked for victories and imminent victories, more imminent horizontal victories are checked.)
 * Fixed a large bug where the AI didn't reset the game board between iterations when comparing columns to drop a piece.
     * The same bug was found inside the minimax functions.
 * AI now selects moves that lead to imminent victory.
 * AI now prevents imminent victories by player.
 * AI now searches for moves in the middle columns before moving onto outer columns.
 It feels like games after this change have become significantly harder for the player to win.

-* Performance testing the duration of AI's move selection has been started.
+* Performance testing the duration of AI's move selection has been started and progress recorded in the testing document.

 ## Problems and Questions